How to Create an Affiliate Program on Squarespace?

 • High-ticket items: Lower percentage (5-10%) but higher dollar amount per sale

-Consider offering tiered rates - higher commissions for top-performing affiliates.
+Consider offering tiered rates, higher commissions for top-performing affiliates.
 This motivates your best partners and rewards consistent results.
 Tools like Tapfiliate handle tiered structures natively.

 Step 5: Set Up Program Terms